SiriDx/DXScaleFlowLayout/README.md

 #### Manually (iOS 7+)

-To use this library in your project manually you may:

-1. for Projects, just drag DXScaleFlowLayout.swift to the project tree
+To use this library in your project manually, you may drag DXScaleFlowLayout.swift to the project tree
-2. for Workspaces, include the whole DXScaleFlowLayout.xcodeproj

 ## Usage